pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 ### You can quit for now and start back up again later

-When you're done playing, you can always just shut the Windows
+When you're done playing, you can always just shut your Terminal Window Tab Panes

 If you just shut Browser Windows, then that works fine.
 But if you just shut Terminal Windows,